 What equipment do you use?

-I photograph with high end Canon DSLR cameras and many different lenses.
+I photograph with professional quality Canon DSLR cameras and many different high end lenses.
+Equipment doesn't make great photographs by itself, but it maximizes the chance of capturing every moment in focus!
 I always have variety of flashes, stands, and more in my bags to be prepared for every location and situation.
 If you love photography as well, I’m happy to give you all the nitty gritty details about the specifics my gear, lens choices, and some typical camera settings.